erikdubois/LinuxMint173i3/README.md

 We have to change some of the settings in the files.

+Go the file

+~/.config/variety/scripts/set_wallpaper

+Change the code

+	# i3-wm/Feh.
+Use Feh only for i3, as it may cause problems with Nautilus, (see bug https://bugs.launchpad.net/variety/+bug/1047083)
+	if [ "$XDG_CURRENT_DESKTOP" == "i3" ]; then
+   			feh --bg-fill "$WP" 2&gt; /dev/null
+	fi

+	into

+	# i3-wm/Feh.
+Use Feh only for i3, as it may cause problems with Nautilus, (see bug https://bugs.launchpad.net/variety/+bug/1047083)
+	if [ "$XDG_SESSION_DESKTOP" == "i3" ]; then
+   			feh --bg-fill "$WP" 2&gt; /dev/null
+	fi

 # Nitrogen

 You can set your wallpaper with nitrogen also if variety does not prove to work.